 The opportunity is to close this market gap for last mile distribution by empowering and enabling unemployed and underemployed women in these communities to create a door-to-door distribution network.
 We take an innovative approach to our Distribution Enterprise model and methods which are developed from a bottom-up approach.
 We partner with local community leaders and prospective entrepreneurs to gather data, collect insights into local communities, and verify consumer buying habits to determine the best assortment of products to sell to low-income communities.
 We bring products to remote collection points where the “Chakipi Women” can meet and individually select those goods most suited to their communities, empowering their entrepreneurial spirit.
 We will engage with thousands of disadvantaged women in rural communities to provide them with opportunities to earn an income while developing new business skills.

 We provide a business opportunity & create shared value for all stakeholders

-We provide a business opportunity for corporations such as Nestlé, Vision Spring, and Procter & Gamble, as they are able to supply the base of the pyramid markets with their products.
+We provide a business opportunity for corporations such as Nestlé, Unilever, and Procter & Gamble, as they are able to supply the base of the pyramid markets with their products.
 We offer an investment opportunity for institutional, retail, and individual investors who seek social and financial returns while corporate partners can add their products into the last mile distribution network.
 Donors can sponsor skills training or uniforms for the “Chakipi Women”, or make a direct investment in our warehouses or delivery vehicles that will help scale Chakipi’s social impact.
-We have begun this distribution venture in Peru and Mexico and look to replicate this last mile distribution business in other developing nations.
+We have begun this distribution venture in Peru and Haiti and look to replicate this last mile distribution business in other developing nations.